emmarklein/Cheese-Project/README.md

 chmod +x start.sh
 ./start.sh
 ```

+The script will automatically:
+- Build the Docker image (docker build . -t cheese)
+- Run the container and launch RStudio server on http://localhost:8787
+- Provide login credentials:
+  - Username: rstudio
+  - Password: cheese

 First, download this entire repo to your desktop and then run start.sh to build the Docker image and then run the Docker container.
 You can do this by chmod+x start.sh and then run ./start.sh